 This is my favourite rotation stretch.
 It is not high intensity in terms of cardio or impact.
 No bone density work here.
 Or is there?
 I am being diligent about not cheating my range by letting my shoulder hyperextend, I am working at actually turning my spine and ribs without pushing my ribs up and forward.
 Those things mean I am using my core muscles, which pull on my ribs which puts load on the bones which stimulates bone building activities in the appropriate cells.
 Aha!
 Not just being slothful.

 This is part of a more high intensity series.
-I am using my arms, shoulders and core to hold up my body weight and I am hinging at my hips to bring my legs back and forth through neutral (this, of course, is the “forth” portion of the program).
+I am using my arms, shoulders and core to hold up my body weight and I am hinging at my hips to bring my legs back and forth through neutral.
 It also requires more thought about what my body is doing as I move through a series of positions, because the work changes every second!

 This is, for me, part of a higher intensity workout.
-For someone who regularly does the Tough Mudder, or bench presses a million pounds or does triathlons, it isn’t going to register as high on the scale!
+For someone who regularly does the Tough Mudder, or bench presses 400 pounds or does triathlons, it isn’t going to register as high on the scale.
 The precision of the choreography might be hard, but that is as much about the brain work as the actual physical load.

 Just so you know where I stand on the scale, I am more on the low intensity side of things.
 In my down time I like to read, take a loooong bath while reading or drink tea.
 Probably while reading.
 Or take a nice walk.
 Not reading.

 It is good for me to occasionally challenge my body in a different way.
 It is NOT sensible to suddenly up and run a marathon or spend an hour on an advanced kettlebell routine.
-It’s dangerous to overstep your boundaries all at once.
+It can be risky to overstep your boundaries all at once.
 But I can run part of my long walks, I can add the jump board to my reformer workout.
-I can do some Wii boxing (seriously, it can be killer).
+I can do some Wii boxing (seriously, it’s killer).
 For me, adding some speed to my movement menu changes what I do instinctively and adds more movement nutrients to my day.

 The same thing applies to people who are at the other end of the spectrum.
 If you are a cross-fitting, heavy-lifting runner, you are probably on the high intensity side, and stretching and slow movements are not your automatic go to!
 To give your muscles a fuller range of experience, try to find some slower motions to play with.
 But in the same way I shouldn’t join you in a full-on activity that my body isn’t prepared for, don’t fling yourself into a hot yoga class and expect to not feel it the next day (and not in a good way)!